jakub-g/blog-wip-public/https-pitfalls/https-pitfalls.md

 of your own app, and the stats there might be way different (as the variation between the countries is big).

-The interesting thing about KitKat is that while it has the capability to support TLS 1.2, it's by default switched off, and while some vendors do support it, but many do not.
+The interesting thing about KitKat is that while it has the capability to support TLS 1.2, **it's by default switched off**, and while some vendors do support it, but many do not.
 (There are even [reports](https://github.com/square/okhttp/issues/2372#issuecomment-244807676) of Samsung devices with Android 5.0 not supporting TLS 1.2, which in theory should not happen).

-Due to PCI-DSS compliance, you might be forced to migrate your server to TLS 1.2, but you should double check your user base statistics before, to avoid recklessly cutting out a big portion of the market from your services.
+Due to PCI-DSS compliance, you might be forced to migrate your server to TLS 1.2, but you should **double check your user base statistics before**, to avoid recklessly cutting out a big portion of the market from your services.